roryhoulding/weather-app/psuedo.md

     - image
     - background (?)

+## Style
+- 3 components, background, image and info

+## Todo
+- Succesfully loading weather data and moon or sun image depending on theme
+- Next: work out how to do render += so can add more than one svg to the render E.g. clouds
+- Render different weather types given an id and a theme
+- Link up the background colour to the theme given theme and weather id

 ## Future improvements
 - Add a 'use my location' button in the middle of the screen and loading state
 - Add timeout to geolocation if it takes too long